ryansheehy0/Cheat_Sheets/javascript.md

     // Code that runs after the try catch regardless of what the try catch does }
 ```

+### Throwing Errors
+Errors stop the execution of the code.
+You can throw a custom error by doing

+`throw new Error("Name of error")`

 ## Promises
 Used to handle asynchronous(code can be run in parallel) operations.
 Can only return either a resolve or a reject.